Landfall

 2018

-Landfall presents fifteen 12” picture discs depicting satellite images of retired hurricanes with audio recordings of eyewitnesses, storm chasers, forecasters, and the hurricanes themselves.
+Landfall presents fifteen 12” picture discs depicting satellite photographs of retired hurricanes with audio recordings of eyewitnesses, storm chasers, forecasters, and the hurricanes themselves.
 The effect of the spinning records is to collapse the distance between the lofty, weightless gaze of the satellite and the tense, endangered predicament of eyewitnesses on the ground.

 Each year, the World Meteorological Organization sets the names of upcoming hurricanes in advance.
 For Atlantic hurricanes, a list of male and female names are used on a six-year rotation.
 When a storm is so deadly that the future use of its name on a different storm would be inappropriate, the name is retired, never to be used again.